The subgroup size formula and application are discussed in the conclusion of this two-part topic.

-- The process standard deviation (σ) – As the process standard deviation is decreased, the sample size required to detect a process change decreases (provided all other factors are unchanged).
-As the standard deviation increases, we need a large sample size to overcome the variation. σ may be estimated from the process data.
+- The process standard deviation (σ) – As the process standard deviation is decreased, the subgroup size required to detect a process change decreases (provided all other factors are unchanged).
+As the standard deviation increases, we need a large subgroup size to overcome the variation. σ may be estimated from the process data.
 (See the earlier article on computing the standard deviation).

 Suppose that a beer bottler is filling containers labeled as 12 oz.
 The process standard deviation is estimated to be 0.12 ounces.
 The bottle weights follow a Normal distribution, so the bottler decides to center the process at 12.36 ounces to protect themselves against potential “underfills.”
 In addition the company is worried about overfilling, so the risk of a process shift is on both ends.

-What sample size is required to detect a shift of 0.18 oz with 80% probability?
+What subgroup size is required to detect a shift of 0.18 oz with 80% probability?
 (20% probability that the chart does not detect the shift).

 |Ζ α/2 = Ζ 0.00135 = 3

 Ζ β = Ζ 0.20 = 0.84

 How does the required subgroup size change if we are only willing to tolerate a 10% chance that the chart fails to detect the shift?
 (Answer n = 8.14, so a subgroup size of 9 is required).

 Steven Wachs, Principal Statistician

 Integral Concepts provides consulting services and training in the application of quantitative methods to understand, predict, and optimize product designs, manufacturing operations, and product reliability. www.integral-concepts.com